Umami Pot

 Step 3

-Slice onion into bite-sized pieces.
-Thinly slice green onion.
+Slice the onion into bite-sized pieces.
+Thinly slice the green onion.

 Japanese onion soup_instruction-4